kento-koyama/bayesian_predictive_micro_ICPMF12/README.md

 ## Workshop_(inactivation).ipynb / Workshop_(growth).ipynb

-This code is a Python notebook for a workshop on Bayesian modeling of bacterial inactivation/growth.
+This code is a Python notebook for a workshop on Bayesian modeling of bacterial inactivation/growth.<br>
 It includes several sections, such as:<br>

 <ul>
-<li>Loading required libraries (pystan, nest_asyncio, pandas, numpy, seaborn, matplotlib.pyplot, arviz)
+<li>Loading required libraries
 <li>Reading and preparing data from a CSV file
 <li>Constructing a model using Stan, which includes data, parameters, and a model section
 <li>Sampling the MCMC posterior distribution using NUTS algorithm